James-Gryphon/gMenu/README.md

 By default, .desktop files for applications installed at the system level can be found in `/usr/share/applications`.
 You might also find them in `/usr/local/share/applications`, or in `~/.local/share/applications`.

+*"I put folders in my folders, but they're not showing up in the menu."*

+If they don't show up at the first level or the second level, that's a bug (and shouldn't be possible, from my understanding of the current script design).

+If they don't show up at the third level, that's intentional.
+Partly it's because I didn't want to take the time to figure out indefinite folder nestings, but mostly it's because nested submenus aren't ergonomically great, and the deeper they get, the worse they are.
+I think three levels ought to be more than enough for anyone.

 *"I hate the old Apple menu."*

 gMenu doesn't work any better (it's actually worse in a few respects), so if you weren't happy before, you won't like this.
 In this case, skipping this script is the best choice for you.